-Intel’s Ice Lake mobile CPUs have only just launched, but that doesn’t mean we can’t get hyped up for what comes after that.
-Tiger Lake is the expected replacement architecture for Ice Lake, and it could bring with it major improvements in processor and graphics performance, as well as some baked-in features like new-gen wireless connectivity and much improved AI performance.
+Intel’s Ice Lake mobile CPUs were the company’s long-awaited foray into 10nm processor development, but they were just the start.
+Tiger Lake is the expected replacement architecture for Ice Lake, and it could bring with it major improvements in processor and graphics performance, as well as some baked-in features like new-generation wireless connectivity and much-improved A.I. performance.

 If you can’t wait for new Intel CPUs, here’s our list of the best Intel processors you can buy right now.

 Originally expected to debut in 2021, Intel’s Tiger Lake CPUs are now slated for release in the second half of 2020.
 Intel debuted the new-generation chips with faster and more efficient CPU and GPU cores at CES 2020, highlighting performance improvements on a new architecture and the final introduction of its long-awaited Xe graphics engine.

 In mid-February 2020, we learned that Tiger Lake development kits had already shipped out to Intel partners for testing, and there are rumors of a Tiger Lake-powered Chromebook in the works.
 But it may not see release until next year.

 That may be when the bulk of Tiger Lake laptops make their appearance.
 Considering the rollout of Ice Lake CPUs has been slow and steady, we would expect Tiger Lake to be much the same, with an initial launch of a handful of laptops, followed by a continuous release of more models throughout the rest of the year and the first half of 2021.